 - Individial Development Plan (IDP) -The IDP serves as a roadmap to help you achieve your short- and long-term professional and personal goals.

-Workshop, Wednesday 3/7, SOM 190P.
+- Mentoring Training Workshop, Thursday 9/13, SOM 190P.
 The purpose of this workshop is to bring together Emory DOM Faculty through didactic teaching, interactive case studies and discussion to provide teaching on key universal concepts that can be applied to help optimize any and all mentor/mentee relationships.
-Trainging

 PATHS will help guide you through additional learning opportunities to aid in your career progression.
 These guidelines detail suggested targeted accomplishments towards promotion with a specific time frame.
 Each PATH is divided by career year(s) into best practices and academic mission areas.